Far-Beyond-Pulsar/blog/public/posts/2026-08-02-quasar-spatial-audio-engine.md

 }
 ```

 The output uses double-buffered staging.
-Two output buffers and two staging buffers, toggled atomically.
+Two output buffers and two staging buffers.
+Toggled atomically.
 The CPU reads the previous frame's results while the GPU processes the current frame.
-The material evaluation runs on the GPU side through a switch on `model_id`, with identical formulas to the CPU evaluators.
+Material evaluation runs on the GPU side through a switch on `model_id`, with identical formulas to the CPU evaluators.

 ---

-## The Material System: Dynamic Physical Acoustics
+## The Material System

 Materials in Quasar are not hardcoded structs.
 They are dynamic physical transfer functions composed from a `MaterialModelId` and a raw byte-aligned `MaterialParameterBuffer`.
 The same byte buffer can be cast to a typed struct on the CPU via `bytemuck` or blitted directly to a GPU storage buffer.

 Three material models are built in.

-**Tabular (model ID 1)** is the simplest.
-A straightforward lookup table with 24 f32 values.
+**Tabular (model ID 1)** is a lookup table with 24 f32 values.
 Absorption, scattering, and transmission for each of the 8 octave bands.
 96 bytes total.
-No computation, just a direct read.
+No computation.
+A direct read.
 Good for artist-authored materials where the acoustic properties are measured or tuned by hand.

 **Delany-Bazley (model ID 2)** implements the empirical porous absorber model.
 Parameters are flow resistivity in Rayls/m and thickness in meters.
 Flow resistivity typically ranges from 1,000 to 100,000.
 Thickness ranges from centimeters to tens of centimeters.
 For each octave band frequency, the model computes complex characteristic impedance and propagation constant.
-It then derives surface impedance and finally absorption from the reflection coefficient:
+Then it derives surface impedance.
+Then absorption from the reflection coefficient:

 ```
 E = rho_0 * f / R_s